Skip to content

 How to Perform a DEF Injector Test

-This article will cover how to easily and accurately diagnose whether your diesel exhaust fluid (DEF) injector is in proper working order.
-An improperly working DEF injector will cause your truck to display a check engine light or "Reductive Fluid Quality" message on your dash.
-This can often cause your truck to go into limp mode and give you engine codes.
-These codes can vary depending on the truck but codes related to the DEF injector will always have to do with the NOx sensors or selective catalytic reduction (SCR) inefficiency.
-These codes or messages are often a sign that the DEF injector is not functioning properly.
+An improperly functioning DEF injector will cause your truck to display a check engine light or "Reductive Fluid Quality" message on your dashboard.
+This can often cause your truck to enter limp mode and display engine codes.
+These codes can vary by truck, but DEF injector codes will always relate to NOx sensors or selective catalytic reduction (SCR) inefficiency.
+These codes or messages often indicate that the DEF injector is not functioning properly.

 DEF injector Diagram-01

 The injectors in the DEF system are designed to inject a metered volume of DEF fluid into the catalyst.
-The DEF reacts with NOx in the catalyst turning it into nitrogen, H2O, and CO2.
+The DEF reacts with NOx in the catalyst, turning it into nitrogen, H2O, and CO2.
 The NOx sensors upstream and downstream of the catalyst measure the amount of NOx entering and exiting the catalyst.
-The sensors then let the computer know to adjust the amount of DEF being added in order to mitigate the amount of NOx leaving the truck.
-If your injector is not adding enough DEF into the system, your truck's computer will recognize this as a lack of efficiency in the selective catalytic reduction (SCR) and this will be told by the NOx sensors.
-Luckily this problem is easily diagnosable since we simply need to make sure that the injector is flowing the proper metered amount of fluid.
+The sensors then signal the computer to adjust the amount of DEF added to mitigate NOx emissions from the truck.
+If your injector is not adding enough DEF to the system, your truck's computer will recognize a lack of efficiency in selective catalytic reduction (SCR), which the NOx sensors detect.
+Luckily, this problem is easily diagnosable, since we simply need to ensure that the injector is delivering the proper metered amount of fluid.

 Here's everything you'll need to perform the test: